-There are thousands of quality online resources to explore (and about a million more of less-than-quality blogs/websites).
-These are just a selection of excellent sites and online journals, and for the most part feature collections of archived digitized publications.
+There are thousands of quality online resources to explore (and about a million more of less-than-quality blogs and websites).
+These are just a selection of the many excellent sites that feature collections of archived digitized publications.
 If you are unsure of what you can safely cite in your research paper, ask a Librarian or your Professor.

-American Radio History - Access thousands of digitized historic journals on radio, broadcasting, and sound recording.
+Access thousands of digitized historic journals on the topics of radio, broadcasting, and sound recording.

-ScreenSite - An aggregate of online journals, magazines, and blogs on the study of film, television, and related media.
+An aggregate archive of online journals, magazines, and blogs on the study of film, television, and related media.
 Produced by the Telecommunication and Film Department of the University of Alabama in partnership with the Society for Cinema and Media Studies.

 Macdonald-Kelce Library - The University of Tampa - 401 W. Kennedy Blvd. - Tampa, FL 33606 - 813 257-3056 -